juliendelplanque/FamixNG-Tutorial/src-benoit/BindTwoMetamodels.md

 ## Possible link

 - Which Pharo method are referenced by the presentation?
-- How represent those links?
+- How to represent those links?

 ## Representation of the link